thanh2004nguyen/football-inplay-bot/docs/CONSOLE_FEED_EXAMPLE.md

   [4] Santos v Mirassol (Brazilian Serie A) - 1 market(s)
 ```

+**Important Note - Live Match Verification:**
+- Bot uses **MarketBook API** to verify that matches are actually live (not just marked as inPlay in MarketCatalogue)
+- Only matches with `status = "OPEN"` AND `inPlay = true` are considered truly live
+- This prevents false positives where MarketCatalogue shows `inPlay = true` but market is actually SUSPENDED or CLOSED
+- Matches are filtered by Excel competitions before verification (if competitions are configured)
+- **Flow:** MarketCatalogue (filter by Excel) → MarketBook verification (status=OPEN + inPlay=true) → Only verified live matches are processed

 #### 2.2.
 Live API Matches (Every 60 seconds)
 ```
 Live API: 4 live match(es) available